gertrude-app/web/site/markdoc/articles/docs/faqs.md

 ## I just installed Gertrude, but it's not blocking anything.
 Why? {% id="not-blocking" %}

-Double-check that you got the **System Extension** installed by going to the _Administrate..._ screen after clicking the Gertrude menu bar icon.
+Double-check that you got the **System Extension** installed by going to the _Health Check_ screen clicking the Gertrude menu bar icon and then the gear icon ⚙️ .
 If the extension wasn't installed properly, click the button to install it.

 If for some reason it seems to be installed properly and the filter is still not blocking anything, it's very likely caused by a conflict with Apple's **Screen Time** website